 The Tibetan people are one of the oldest ethnic groups in China.
 The Tibetan people call themselves “Bo” and those who live here call themselves “Bopa”.

-The representative food of the Tibetan people: tsampa, barley wine, ghee tea and kamma rice, etc.
+The representative food of the Tibetan people: tsampa, barley wine, ghee tea, and Kamma rice, etc.

 7. Zhuang’s Ningming Zhuang Dumplings

-The Zhuang are one of the most populous ethnic groups in China and are an indigenous people in the south of the country.
+The Zhuang are one of the most populous ethnic groups in China and are indigenous people in the south of the country.
 There are more than 20 kinds of self-names such as “Bu Zhuang”, “Bu Tu”, “Bu Nong” and “Bu Ya Yi”.
 After the founding of New China, they were collectively known as the “Tong” and later changed to the “Zhuang”.

 8、Kimchi of Korean origin

-The Korean people are mainly found in Jilin, Heilongjiang and Liaoning provinces.
+The Korean people are mainly found in Jilin, Heilongjiang, and Liaoning provinces.
 The Yanbian Korean Autonomous Prefecture is the main settlement area.

 The ancestors of the Korean people were Koreans who moved into northeast China from the Korean peninsula.
 Pickled vegetables are an indispensable daily dish.
-The representative foods of the Korean people include cold noodles, beaten cakes, Korean kimchi, divine ovens, tonic ovens (also known as tonic soup and dog hotpot) and so on.
+The representative foods of the Korean people include cold noodles, beaten cakes, Korean kimchi, divine ovens, tonic ovens (also known as tonic soup and dog hotpot), and so on.